The UN has predicted that over two million people are expected to become severely food insecure in the coming period.

 Ayesha Halima is one of thousands of such children, who fled her home for Herat.
 Leaning against the wall of a distribution center, she patiently awaits her next meal, as her mother moves through the growing crowd to get their rationed supplies.

-The lack of sufficient nutrition is visible in the pallid faces of children like Soraya Hawa Gul and Fatima Pari Gul, who have become neighbors in Herat.
+The lack of sufficient nutrition is visible in the pallid faces of children like Soraya Hawa Gul and Fatima Pari Gul, who have become neighbours in Herat.
 They bake bread together in a clay oven in the open air.
 The mothers make about ten loaves of bread a day, which they wash down with boiled water or tea.

 "We cook together because we share a bag of flour," said Hawa Gul.
 "Neither of us could afford a bag of flour alone.
 We have spent all the money we had and have taken many loans from relatives."